Lithill/Plant-Planner/README.md

 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.
+- Chris Mugridge and Maya Irish for user and device testing.